MaciejWaligora/serve/README.md

 npm install
 ```

-2. Add yourDir/serve to your %PATH in order for script to run anywhere
+2. Add path/to/your/serve to your %PATH in order for script to run anywhere

 ## Usage

-1. Options:
+1. Options:\
    --port => set a port on which you want to serve you app (default 3000)\
    --dir => set dir location of your app build folder (default current directory)\
    --file => set entry html file (default "index.html")\
    --https => toggle https mode\
    --key => provide key.pem file PATH\
-   --cert => provide cert.pem file PATH\
+   --cert => provide cert.pem file PATH

 Sample usage to run on port 2000 directly from your build folder: